 Grants exist in many forms, from federal grants to state grants to grants funded by private organizations, non-profits, or charitable foundations.
 The grantor (the entity dispersing the grant funds) will determine the qualifications and stipulations of the grantee (the person or organization receiving the money).

-Grants for Women-Owned Businesses
+11 Grants for Women-Owned Businesses

 As we mentioned, there are lots of grants available at every level of government and in the private sector.
 In addition to checking out those options, make sure to take a look at these 5 grants.
 They’re some of the best available and if you qualify, they can make a huge difference in your business.

-FedEx awards grants of amounts of up to $50,000 to several winners of their annual contest.
+FedEx awards grants of up to $50,000 to several winners of their annual FedEx Small Business Grant.
 There are gold, silver, and bronze winners – who also receive various FedEx business products to supplement their prize winnings.
 Entry for the grant money requires a business plan, business description, and photos and video (optional) of your intended business goals.
 To read about previous FedEx Small Business Grant winners, visit here.

 The Amber Grant Foundation started in 1998 with the mission of giving grants to women-owned businesses.
 Today, the Amber Grant Foundation offers a $10,000 grant to one women-owned business each month.
 At the end of the year, one of the monthly grant awardees will receive a larger grant amount (to the tune of $25,000!) to fund her business.

-The board selects the winners of the grant and reward those who demonstrate both strong entrepreneurial ideas and passion for their business ideas.
+The board selects the winners of the grant and rewards those who demonstrate both strong entrepreneurial ideas and passion for their business ideas.
 To view past recipients, visit here.